danielwang/aemo-gel-site/docs/components/forms/select.md

 ## Variants

-There are a total of 20 input variations to choose from.
-They are primarily divided into 4 different states (Default, Active, Disabled, and Error) of inputs.
+There are a total of 24 input variations to choose from.
+They are primarily divided into 4 different states (Default, Active, Filled, Disabled, and Error) of inputs.

 | States | Sub States|
 | ---    | ---       |